microCore-VHDL/microCore/README.md

 License:

 The public license allows the creation, manufacture and sale of products in general using microCore.
+It is similar to the BSD and LGPL licenses.